unstoppalezzz/Reden-Reforged/README.md

 ## Why this fork?

-This fork exists because the original project has not update in over a year
+This fork exists because the original project has not been updated in over a year.

 ## Credits